Turtle Bay Mauka Agricultural Lands

 Forty-five minutes from Honolulu, the Kamehameha Highway cuts inland as it runs by Turtle Bay, a picture-perfect coastal resort.
 On the Mauka, or mountain side of the highway, a patchwork of small fields run from the road to the base of the mountains, where local farmers grow a bounty of delicious produce.
 A nearby roadside market offers the farm's bananas, plantains, tomatoes, eggplants and other local delicacies to local residents and passersby.

-The Trust for Public Land is working with the North Shore Community Land Trust (NSCLT) to permanently dedicate the land to agricultural uses, removing the constant threat of it falling prey to development as part of the popular North Shore area.
-Allowing continued farming practices helps to promote stable and sustainable food production in a state where more than 85% of food is imported and there is less than a week's supply of food in stores at any given time.
+In April 2016, The Trust for Public Land along with a number of partners including the North Shore Community Land Trust (NSCLT), secured the protection of the 468 acres of productive farmland in Kahuku - permanently dedicating the land to agricultural uses and removing the constant threat of development.
+This conservation success allows continued farming practices that help promote stable and sustainable food production in a state where more than 85% of food is imported and there is less than a week's supply of food in stores at any given time.